2026 - 2027 Workshops

 Small off-cuts (approximately 6 in. x 12 in. or smaller) of lightweight silk fabrics in prints &/or solids including silk chiffon, silk gauze, silk paj, lightweight silk habotai and/or hand dyed cotton gauze (optional).
 No polyester or nylon fabrics.

 This is a great project to use up scraps of commercial fabric, hand dyed fabrics or "upcycled" thrift store garments.
 Make sure to check the fiber content label for 100% silk.
-If the label is missing don't buy it unless you plan to do a
+If the label is missing don't buy it unless you plan to do a "burn test" at home.
+AVOID "crinkle chiffons" as they don't work well for this technique.
+Fashion Fabrics Club is a good online source for silk chiffon at reasonable prices and sells fabrics in¼ yard increments.
+The instructor will also bring a limited selection of off-cuts and upcycled fabrics for students to use for this project.

 Additional items needed (to share):